Prostanoid

-Prostanoids are active lipid mediators that regulate inflammatory response.
+In molecular biology, prostanoids are active lipid mediators that regulate inflammatory response.
 Prostanoids are a subclass of eicosanoids consisting of the prostaglandins (mediators of inflammatory and anaphylactic reactions), the thromboxanes (mediators of vasoconstriction), and the prostacyclins (active in the resolution phase of inflammation).
 Prostanoids are seen to target NSAIDS which allow for therapeutic potential.
-Prostanoids are present within areas of the body such as the gastrointestinal tract, urinary tract, respiratory and cardiology systems, reproductive tract and vascular system.
+Prostanoids are present within areas of the body such as the gastrointestinal tract, urinary tract, respiratory and cardiovascular systems, reproductive tract and vascular system.
 Prostanoids can even be seen with aid to the water and ion transportation within cells.
-Prostanoids help release prostaglandins upon activation, receptors may open possibilities for treatments within different systems.

 History

 Prostanoids were discovered through biological research studies conducted in the 1930s.
 The first discovery was seen through semen by a Swedish Physiologist Ulf von Euler, who assumed they originated from the prostate.
 After intensive study throughout the 1960-1970s Sune K. Bergström and Bengt Ingemar Samuelsson and British biochemist Sir John Robert Vane were able to understand the function and chemical formation of Prostanoids: receiving a Nobel Prize for their analysis of prostanoids.